 Participating business is written in a segregated statutory fund, with regulations governing the division of surplus between policyholders and shareholders.
-"Other participating business with distinct portfolios", which represents the Hong Kong participating business as previously highlighted, is supported by segregated investment assets, and explicit provisions for future surplus distribution though the division of surplus between policyholders and shareholders is not defined in regulations.
+"Other participating business with distinct portfolios", which represents the Hong Kong participating business as previously highlighted, is supported by segregated investment assets, and explicit provisions for future surplus distribution though the division of surplus between policyholders and shareholders.